 - No imported, manufactured or commercial products may be exhibited.

-- Exhibitors removing entries before 9:30 PM Saturday (except as permitted) will forfeit all premiums.
+- Exhibitors removing entries before 1:00 PM Sunday will forfeit all premiums.

 - Failure to comply with Fair Association rules will result in premium forfeiture.